wingter562/AI-container-runtime-profiles-dataset/README.md

 - After collecting measurements for a container, fit a simple parametric or piecewise model (e.g., least squares) for latency as a function of resources and input size, and report goodness of fit and residuals.
 Keep train/test splits separate for each container–task pair.

-## Contributing
+## Contribution
-Contributions are welcome.
+New contributors are welcome.
 Please open an issue to discuss your idea before submitting a pull request.
 Follow the code style and ensure tests pass.
 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` if present.

 ## License
 This project is released under the MIT license.
 See [LICENSE](LICENSE) for details.